semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu.md

 ## Data loading

-If the list takes time to load, such as when the system cannot load it all at once or when searching for data elsewhere, change the `Chevron` icon to a spinner with XS size.
+If the list takes time to load, such as when the system can't load it all at once or when searching for data elsewhere, change the `Chevron` icon to a spinner with XS size.
 In this case, the trigger isn’t clickable and remains in the default state.

 For more information about trigger states, refer to [Select / Multiselect](/components/select/select#a24650).